VIP – La Otra Casa / VIP (Very Important Prisoners) – The Other House (2007, Guatemala)

-Juan Ramos (Juan Pablo Olyslager) is the Government’s Assistant Chief Accountant, seemingly happily married with a beautiful wife, Samantha (Mónica Walter), and two young daughters.
+Juan Ramos (Juan Pablo Olyslager) is the Government’s Assistant Chief Accountant, seemingly happily married with a beautiful wife, Jessica (Mónica Walter), and two young daughters.
 His world is turned upside-down when he is arrested and thrown into ‘the other house’ on murder and corruption charges.

 Prior to the inconvenience of his arrest Ramos had assisted authorities in putting a crooked Minister, Sergio Vargas (Douglas Vázquez), behind bars.
 Vázquez is a rather unforgiving chap.
 He sits in the VIP (Very Important Prisoners) sector of the jail, away from all the riffraff, and plots Ramos’s demise – from the procurement of potential witnesses who might give (or be prepared to fabricate) evidence against him, to orchestrating brutal attacks on Ramos on his first day with all the ‘ordinary’ criminals in Sector One; Ramos is stripped of his expensive clothes, forced to scrub the toilet floor and is thrown into a bath energised by live electric wires.
 And then beaten.